Programming-Training-And-Practice/vertex-main-information/README.md

   * creado especificamente para ejecutar operaciones sincronas
 * Multithread worker
   * es semilar que 'worker' pero permite ejecutar las instancias concurrente
+* An each verticle receives its unique deployment ID.
+This is a string object and the deployment ID is represented in a UUID v4 format.

+## The life cycle of any Vertx verticle has following stages:
+1. The Vertx instance calls the init() method of a verticle.
+This method is already implemented in the AbstractVerticle class, although you have to provide your own implementation, if you use the Verticle interface, you have to provide your own implementation).
+It provides to the verticle references to Vertx and Context instances.
+Please note, that by default, there is one Vertx instance per JVM.
+2. The Vertx instance calls the start() method to execute its startup logic.
+Based on the Promise object’s result, it can either be successfully completed (which means, that the verticle is ready to deploy), either it can fail (which means, that the verticle would not be deployed)
+3. The Vertx instance deploys the verticle.
+An each verticle receives its unique deployment ID.
+This is a string object and the deployment ID is represented in a UUID v4 format.
+4. The Vertx instance calls the stop() method to execute a termination callback.
+This means, that this is a place to do work that is required before closing, for example, save data or clean used resources.
+5. The Vertx instance undeploys a verticle.